Making Tax Digital jargon buster

 MTD bridging software

-Many businesses currently keep their accounting data in spreadsheets and manually enter their VAT returns onto a government portal.
+Many businesses and sole traders currently keep their accounting data in spreadsheets and manually enter their tax returns onto a government portal.
 Under MTD, this manual entry is no longer permitted.

 MTD compliant

-To be MTD compliant, all businesses must follow the rules set out by HMRC for MTD for VAT.
+To be MTD compliant, you must follow the rules set out by HMRC for Making Tax Digital.
 This involves keeping and maintaining your records digitally and sending returns to HMRC via MTD-compatible software.
-Businesses may incur penalties if they fail to comply with MTD, unless exempt.
+You may face penalties if you fail to comply with MTD, unless you're exempt.

 MTD penalties

-Making Tax Digital penalties are HMRC’s new points-based system for late tax submissions and payments.
-From January 2023 this will replace the current VAT penalty system, where penalties are calculated using a percentage of the outstanding VAT amount for the default period.
+Making Tax Digital penalties are HMRC's points-based system for late tax submissions and payments.
+From January 2023, this replaced the previous VAT penalty system, where penalties were calculated as a percentage of the outstanding VAT amount for the default period.

 Making Tax Digital for Corporation Tax

-MTD for Corporation Tax is the government’s initiative to digitalise how corporation tax is handled by businesses and agents, just like MTD for VAT and MTD for ITSA.
-Making Tax Digital for Corporation Tax is yet to be mandated, but we’ll be sure to publish updates when this is announced.
+MTD for Corporation Tax was the government's initiative to digitalise how corporation tax is handled by businesses and agents, just like MTD for VAT and MTD for Income Tax, but it is not moving forward at this time.
+However, HMRC is committed to digital transformation, so changes to corporation tax may be introduced in the future.

 Making Tax Digital deadlines

-Making Tax Digital deadlines refer to the key milestones of the roll out of Making Tax Digital.
-Check out all the essential MTD deadlines.
+Making Tax Digital deadlines refer to the key milestones of the roll out of Making Tax Digital, including when different groups of businesses and individuals need to start complying.

-Multi-factor authentication (MFA) is a security procedure that requires you to enter your account using at least two separate factors: something you know (your password) and something you have (your mobile device).
-This second degree of security is designed to prevent anyone other than you from accessing your account, even if they know your password.
-MFA is also known as two-factor authentication (sometimes known as 2FA).
+Multi-factor authentication (MFA) is a security procedure that requires you to verify your identity using at least two separate factors: something you know (your password) and something you have (your mobile device).
+This extra layer of security is designed to prevent anyone other than you from accessing your account, even if they know your password.
+MFA is also known as two-factor authentication (sometimes called 2FA).

 OAuth (Open Authorisation)